 Where do you think the industry is heading?

 The rise of the internet and other tech created a more level playing field.
-Before, it was challenging to promote music outside of Guatemala due to high taxes and importation costs, but now all kinds of creators can promote themselves, interact, and have meetings with other regions and internationally.
+Before, it was challenging to promote music outside of Guatemala due to high costs, but now all kinds of creators can promote themselves, interact, and have meetings with other regions and on an international level.

-“Having more visibility on their repertoire allows creators to shift their focus towards the success they want—all because they have the data for it.”
+“Having more visibility on their repertoire allows creators and record labels to shift their focus towards the success they want—all because they have the data for it.”

 Has our work together impacted the creators in your local music market?

-We send creators detailed monthly payment reports.
+We send our members detailed monthly music usage reports.
 Having information about their repertoire and where it’s being played is valuable for them.
 They enjoy seeing the trends, too.
 For example, which genre of music is featured on different types of broadcasts, channels, or regions, and then which music is gaining popularity in venues, hotels, or clubs.

 “Having the data that proves who it belongs to, and helps us back up claims in these situations, is very handy.”